Duane Morris LLP

 Accidents At Work

-Employers are required to pay for workers’ compensation benefits and may not discriminate or retaliate against employees for taking workers’ compensation leave or benefits.
+Employers are required to maintain and pay for workers’ compensation benefits and may not discriminate or retaliate against employees for taking workers’ compensation leave or benefits.
+Federal and state occupational safety and health administrative regulations govern health and hazard conditions in the workplace.

 Discipline And Grievance